This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Can Copperheads Make a Rattling Sound?

-Copperheads can’t make a rattling sound.
+Copperheads don’t have rattles and can’t make true rattling sounds.

 Why Copperheads Are Often Mistaken for Rattlesnakes